Updated:

 This is a form of communication attack where the hacker relays bogus messages to the operator.
 Usually, the hacker sends messages to the system operator signifying a system change.
 When the system operator tries to rectify the problem by following the laid-out procedures, the hacker seizes this opportunity and attacks the system.

 The man-in-the-middle attack is also known as integrity attack since the actions of the system operators are based on the integrity of the data.
-However, man-in-the-middle attack is a complex cyber crime since the attacker must possess exceptional skills and collect a lot of information passing through the network to be able to launch an attack (Yu-Lun et al, 2009, p.
+However, man-in-the-middle attack is a complex cybercrime since the attacker must possess exceptional skills and collect a lot of information passing through the network to be able to launch an attack (Yu-Lun et al, 2009, p.
 69).

 Terminal-to-Terminal Attacks

-When students access university website via mobile terminals, hackers can launch their attacks using a direct wireless connection through a wireless access point.
+When students access university websites via mobile terminals, hackers can launch their attacks using a direct wireless connection through a wireless access point.
 In addition, hackers can use the wired infrastructure to launch attacks on an open wireless network.
 For instance, hackers can install a rogue access point that operates malevolent software.

 Threats on Local Networks

-Cyber criminals usually employ spoofing attacks to gain access to information on the wired infrastructure.
+Cybercriminals usually employ spoofing attacks to gain access to information on the wired infrastructure.
 This happens when the network perimeter authentication is removed from the local network systems.
 In many cases, an attacker unlawfully poses as another person to access confidential data on the network.
 For example, when nonessential data are accessible without authentication, hackers are able to launch bogus services (i.e. fake research papers or phony lecture notes).

 Nonetheless, this vulnerability can be alleviated by mounting firewalls and antivirus software on the university servers.
 In addition, the IT staff should run auditing programs to monitor activities of online users.
 Audit logs should also be reassessed on a regular basis in order to identify unlawful activities as well as detect attackers (Netland, 2008, p.
 17).

-In addition universities require strong authentication to ensure that confidential data is only accessed by authorized users.
+In addition, universities require strong authentication to ensure that confidential data is only accessed by authorized users.
 Password-based authentication require end-to-end encryption between the server and mobile end-users since hackers can easily sniff usernames and passwords on encrypted wireless connections.
 What’s more, students must be compelled to access sensitive information via SSL, Secure Shell (SSH) or encrypted virtual private networks to alleviate spoof-attack threats.

 It deserves merit to mention that procedures for alleviating threats on non-sensitive information also mitigate those associated with sensitive data.
 As such, confidential data (i.e. medical information) should not be uploaded on any online-linked network (Netland, 2008, p.
 17).
 In conclusion, university networks must have a strong design that utilizes robust encryption as well as robust authentication in order to safeguard confidential data.